 - Difficulty fitting footwear

-Treatment varies depending on which toe deformity you have and whether it is flexible or rigid, but remember the longer you leave this problem untreated, the worse it will become, so the sooner you schedule an appointment at My FootDr.
+Care Management varies depending on which toe deformity you have and whether it is flexible or rigid, but remember the longer you leave this problem unmanageed, the worse it will become, so the sooner you schedule an appointment at My FootDr.